 The dental crown that is attached to your implant is just as susceptible to damage as your natural teeth.
 Noles Family Dental in Greensburg, Indiana is experienced in correcting problems with the crown on a dental implant.

 Whether your dental crown is broken and damaged, loose or discolored, our experienced dentists Drs.
-Noles, Estes, and Sullivan can save your smile.
+Noles, Estes, and Steinhauer can save your smile.

 Dental Crown Detachment is Commonly Caused by Breakdown of Cement

 A dental cement is used to attach the crown to the implant.
 Even though the dental cement is extremely strong, it doesn’t last forever.
 Over time, the dental cement naturally starts to break down.

 Eventually, the dental cement breaks down so much that it no longer can hold the crown in place.
 When this happens, the dental crown will shift or move while you are talking or eating or it will fall out of the mouth completely.

 If your crown becomes loose or falls out due to a breakdown of dental cement, our dentists can help.

 First, our dentists will complete a thorough examination to determine that the crown fell out due to a breakdown of dental cement.